ThePrimeagen/vim-fundamentals/README.md

 - `path` - needs a leading slash.
 This will be slug of the lesson
 - `title` - will be the title displayed on the Table of Contents and on the page itself
-- `order` - the order of which the item should appear in the table of contents.
-The first item should be of order `0`.
-The second should be `1`, etc. Must be numbered sequentially, i.e. don't skip numbers.
+- `order` - the order of which the item should appear in the table of contents. should in `<number>.<letter>` format where the number corresponds to the section it's and the letter corresponds to the order of the lesson inside the section, e.g. `3.B`
+- `section` - the title of the section that the article is in.
+Only the first lesson for each section will be used.
+- `description` – a one-to-three sentence summary of the lesson. used for the meta tag for social shares and SEO. if no description is given, the `siteMetadata.description` for the site is used

 ## Config